aaropaltemaa/RoboPac/README.md

 - Game Over Screen: Displays a "Game Over" message when the player's HP reaches 0.

 ## Development
 - RoboPac is developed using Python and Pygame.
-The game's source code is structured as follows:

 ## To do list
 Create new levels for the latter part of the game